vasantakmr/gurucodes-hugo/hugo/content/style-guide.md

 title: "Style Guide"
 lastmod: 2019-01-06T06:14:45-07:00
 publishdate: 2019-01-06T06:14:45-07:00
-author: Jeff Delaney
+author: Vasanta Kumar
 draft: false
-description: Style Guide for Contributing Content to Fireship.io
+description: Style Guide for Contributing Content to gurucodes.io
 ---

-This guide is for authors and developers who contribute content to Fireship.io.
+This guide is for authors and developers who contribute content to gurucodes.io.

 ## Things to Know